-’Homer at the Bat’ at 30: The landmark ‘Simpsons’ episode that pushed the show’s boundaries
+‘Homer at the Bat’ at 30: The landmark ‘Simpsons’ episode that pushed the show’s boundaries

 Yet somehow, bringing in the athletes helped the episode find its energy.
 “You sense the fun of the ballplayers in it,” Brooks says.
 “That above everything makes the show special — because it was a risk for them, and it somehow translated.”

 Many recording sessions crackled with mutual admiration.
 Jean remembers Ozzie Smith being accompanied by a son who did an impression of Bart; and Reardon recalls Ken Griffey Sr., still an active player at the time, wanting to meet Homer.
-Dan Castellanetta, a Chicago Cubs fan, broke into his Homer voice upon meeting the veteran, as if calling a Griffey home run at Wrigley Field in the ‘70s.
+Dan Castellaneta, a Chicago Cubs fan, broke into his Homer voice upon meeting the veteran, as if calling a Griffey home run at Wrigley Field in the ‘70s.

 The “Simpsons” creatives vocally coached the players, such as when clearing up Griffey Jr.’s seeming confusion over his line while guzzling brain-and-nerve tonic: “Wow!
 It’s like there’s a party in my mouth and everyone’s invited.”